DylanSchmidt2/Challenge-4-repo/README.md

 ### Scoring Summary
-* The user will begin the quiz with 55 seconds
+* The user will begin the quiz with a timer containing 55 seconds
-* The user has unlimted guesses
+* The user has unlimited responses
 * _Incorrect answers result in a loss of 8 seconds in overall time/score_
+* Final score is exclusive to the users remaining seconds on the timer

 ### This project has the following features:
 * A Start Quiz button